lucdms/JuWeb.jl/README.md

 	Pkg.add("ImageMagick")

 On UNIX: You need to install the cmake command for the platform.
+	Installation by a PPA (Upgrade to 3.2) sudo apt-get install software-properties-common
+		sudo add-apt-repository ppa:george-edison55/cmake-3.x
+		sudo apt-get update

+	When cmake is not yet installed:
+		sudo apt-get install cmake

+	When cmake is already installed:
+		sudo apt-get upgrade
 ```
 NOTE: Any compatibility issues, or exceptions, remove the folders from the Julia libraries and try the above procedure again.
 ```